Neural Control: Concurrent System Identification and Control Learning with Neural ODE: Conclusion

 \section{Conclusion}

-We introduced a novel framework denoted as NOC that consists of a coupled neural ODE for controlling dynamical systems with unknown dynamics.
-This is achieved via an alternative training between two neural networks in our NOC model: the dynamics learner and the controller.
+We introduced a novel framework denoted as NC that consists of a coupled neural ODE for controlling dynamical systems with unknown dynamics.
+This is achieved via an alternative training between two neural networks in our NC model: the dynamics learner and the controller.
 Through an intriguing interplay and mutual supervision between these two neural networks, the model learns the optimal control as well as the system dynamics.
-We applied NOC in different dynamical systems and demonstrated the effectiveness of NOC for learning the optimal control with high data efficiency.
+We applied NC in different dynamical systems and demonstrated the effectiveness of NC for learning the optimal control with high data efficiency.

-This manuscript presents a detailed and technical exposition of the method introduced in Chapter 3 ('TEL for Optimal Control: NOC') of the thesis titled 'Theory Embedded Learning' \cite{chi2023theory}.
-The relevant code implementations can be accessed \href{https://drive.google.com/drive/folders/10BJxs1A7KcrzzMLjveOTPw1iUIgrJDQT?usp=sharing}{here}.
+This manuscript presents a detailed and technical exposition of the method introduced in Chapter 3 ('TEL for Optimal Control: NC') of the thesis titled 'Theory Embedded Learning' available at \href{https://tspace.library.utoronto.ca/handle/1807/130447}{this link} \cite{chi2023theory}.